Children's Justice Attorney Education Fellowship Program

 Events

-The majority of fellows' expert case consultations and reflective practice sessions will occur virtually and coordinate with your schedule.
-Fellows will attend four in-person workshops.
+The majority of fellows’ expert case consultations and reflective practice sessions will be held virtually and scheduled around your availability.
+Fellows will also attend four in-person workshops, all hosted in Kearney:

-• Understanding and Navigating Permanency in Child Welfare · November 10-11 · Kearney
+• November 10–11, 2026: Understanding and Navigating Permanency in Child Welfare

 Cost